Cat5TV/cat5tv-miners/README.md

 This miner uses the system's CPU instead of the GPU, making it ideal for systems that lack a powerful GPU.
 Requires a Debian-based distro.

-Monero is still viable for CPU mining, and may in fact turn a profit over time.
+Monero is quite viable for CPU mining and should turn a profit over time.

 **Currency:** Monero